 This AMP has been prepared in accordance with the International Infrastructure Management Manual (Institute of Public Works Engineering Australasia, 2015).
-It assumes the current number of dwellings in the Shellharbour Local Government Area is 28,614 (.id, 2019).
-A forecast indexation rate of 2.5% per annum is utilised throughout in accordance with the Long Term Financial Plan (Shellharbour City Council, 2019).
+It assumes the current number of dwellings in the Shellharbour Local Government Area is 29,145 (.id, 2021).
+A forecast indexation rate of 2% per annum from FY22-FY24, then 2.3% for FY25 and then 2.5% for the remainder of the forecast is utilised accordance with the Long Term Financial Plan (Shellharbour City Council, 2021).